inmanta/inmanta-core/docs/reference/api.rst

     :members:
     :undoc-members:

+.. only:: iso

     .. data:: inmanta_lsm.const.LSM_ENV_VARS
         :annotation: : Sequence[str]

         This sequence contains all environment variables passed to the compiler by inmanta-lsm